-Mitiga airport was closed down in September after shelling hit what was Tripoli's only functional civilian airport.
+Mitiga airport was closed down in September after shelling hit what was Tripoli’s only functional civilian airport.
 At the time, the U.N. mission in Libya said four projectiles struck the area, with one hitting an airplane carrying pilgrims coming back from Saudi Arabia.
+The attack was blamed on the LNA.

 Two flights operated by different Libyan carriers took off from Mitiga airport early on Thursday.
 One flew to neighboring Tunisia’s capital, Tunis, and the other to Turkey’s capital, Istanbul, according to a pilot and a passenger.